wcfrobert/wthisj/README.md

 ## Introduction

-**wthisj** (what the heck is j?) is a python program that that performs punching shear calculations using concepts described in ACI 318 and ACI 421.1R.
-Create a critical shear section, add openings, loads, and visualize results in less than 5 lines of python code!
+**wthisj** (what the heck is j?) is a python program that that performs punching shear calculations based on the concepts described in ACI 318.
+Create a critical shear section, add loads, and visualize results in less than 3 lines of python code.

-Please note wthisj numerically approximates $J_{cx}$ and $J_{cy}$ using the formulations discussed in **ACI 421.1R - Guide for Shear Reinforcement for Slabs**, which is slightly different (on the safe side) compared to the ACI 318 provisions for $J_c$.
-Refer to the [theoretical background](#theoretical-background) section for more info.
+Notable Features:

+* All column conditions (interior, edge, and corner)
+* Add stud rails (i.e. polygonal shear perimeters)
+* Add openings
+* Interactive visualization of shear stresses
+* Advanced features like principal axes rotation, consideration moment due to centroid eccentricity, non-uniform depth shear perimeters, numerical approximation of $J_{cx}$ and $J_{cy}$ for any arbitrary sections.